NVIDIA/aistore/docs/getting_started.md

 > To list all log modules, type `ais config cluster` or `ais config node` and press `<TAB-TAB>`.

+Finally, there's also HTTPS configuration (including **X509** certificates and options), and the corresponding [environment](#tls-testing-with-self-signed-certificates).

+For details, please see section [TLS: testing with self-signed certificates](#tls-testing-with-self-signed-certificates) below.

 ## Multiple deployment options

 All [containerized deployments](/deploy/README.md) have their own separate `Makefiles`.
 With the exception of [local playground](#local-playground), each specific build-able development (`dev/`) and production (`prod/`) option under the `deploy` folder has a pair: {`Dockerfile`, `Makefile`}.